Lord, I’m Tired of Doing This, I Can’t Go On

 Elijah – A Biblical Example

 I believe the prophet Elijah experienced burnout.
 In the book of 1 Kings 17, he was directed to pray there would be no rain.
 This meant famine in the land, and led to all kinds of adventures such as being sustained by the Widow of Zarephath with the never-ending barrel of flour and cruse of oil.
 His prayers kept the rain at bay for three years ending with an epic confrontation of good and evil found in 1 Kings 18.
 Good won, and Elijah personally slayed 450 prophets of Baal.
-(I would have loved to see the fire fell in person, wouldn’t you?)
+(I would have loved to see the fire fall in person, wouldn’t you?)
 Elijah sought God for rain, and then running on foot, beat a chariot driving to another town before the showers came.

 Whew!
 That was a day to end all days, and Elijah must have been bone-weary.
 Then word came from Jezebel, Queen of the land, that she was going to revenge the prophets of Baal by making sure Elijah died.
 He panicked and ran for his life.